anajlm/AdaTask/README.md

 	- `PersonalTaskController`: Implements the `TaskController` interface, providing task-specific implementations for task operations.

-	- `StudyTaskController` and `WorkTaskController`: Implements FilterableTaskWithDeadlineController for managing work tasks with deadlines.
-It supports filtering tasks by client and includes operations for task manipulation.
+	- `StudyTaskController` and `WorkTaskController`: Implements FilterableTaskWithDeadlineController for managing filterable tasks with deadlines.

 	- `MainController`: Serves as the main controller, managing the overall flow of the application.
 It interacts with the user, displays the main menu, and delegates control to the specific task controllers based on user input.

 ### Application Flow